Datsun Sports: SR311/SRL311

 The introduction of the 1967 SR311 and SRL311 saw a major update.
 Produced from March 1967 until April 1970, the SR311 used a 2.0 L (1,982 cc) U20 engine and offered a five-speed manual transmission, somewhat unexpected for a production car at the time.
 The first-year cars (known as "half year" cars) are sought as there were fewer than 1,000 produced which are unencumbered with the 1968 model year emissions and safety changes.
 The inline, four-cylinder U20 engine had a cast iron block and aluminum alloy head.
 This new SOHC engine produced, for 1968 to 1970, 135 hp SAE gross in original trim.
 An optional Competition package included dual Mikuni/Solex carburetors and a special "B" model camshaft for 150 hp SAE gross; the package also provided higher limit gauges and a license plate surround.
 In Australia there were no emission restrictions at the time and all 2.0-litre cars were fitted with the Competition package as standard.

 Cars with the 2.0 litre engine in Japan were regarded as expensive, specialized, sports cars due to the annual road tax obligation.

 The Datsun 2000 was lauded as a bargain sports car.
 It was raced by John Morton, Bob Sharp and others.
 Its sticker price was lowest in its class, but it won its class in C Production (Mikuni-Solex carburetors) and D-Production (Hitachi-SU carburetors) in SCCA racing on a consistent basis even after production stopped.

 1968 facelift

 For the 1968 model year the entire line was updated with a new body featuring a taller integrated windshield with an integrated rear-view mirror, a padded dashboard with non-toggle switches, built-in headrests, and lifting door handles.
 This version was first shown at the 14th Tokyo Motor Show in October 1967 and was developed to meet the new Federal Motor Vehicle Safety Standards.
 In the US the engines were also fitted with new emissions controls, and the lesser 1600 continued as a companion model through the end of production.
 Australia had no such emission controls.

+On the TV Program Wheeler Dealers, Mike Brewer bought one from Gene Winfield.
+Ant Anstead repaired and improved the car.